2013 Segunda División play-offs: Almería

 Almería qualified for this phase on the last matchday after failing to secure promotion to La Liga directly after they lost 1–0 at El Madrigal in the decisive last match was against the already promoted Villarreal.

 Almería's last participation in La Liga was in 2010–11.
 The club had spent four seasons in a row in the top division, where they debuted in 2006–07.
-It ranked 41st in the all-time La Liga table.
 This was the second season in the second division since their relegation in 2011.

 Background at 2012–13 Segunda División: